datascienceguide/datascienceguide.github.io/_posts/prediction/classification/2016-10-29-naive-bayes-classifier.md

 3. Works very well for categorical inputs

 ## Cons:
-1. For numeric features must assume a distribution such as a gaussian (which might not be true)
+1. For numeric features must assume a distribution such as a Gaussian (which might not be true)
 2. If a variable has a category in the test data, but not in the training data, the model will assign a "zero frequency" or zero probability.
-One must apply a smoothing technique such as laplace estimation or additive smoothing (smoothing algorithms content is coming soon!)
+One must apply a smoothing technique such as Laplace estimation or additive smoothing (smoothing algorithms content is coming soon!)
 3. Since occurances (and probabilities) can be very small (with a large number of features and observations), there can be floating-point underflow.
 This means the probability is so small that rounding errors will cause issues.
-One solutoin is to use a log function and convert the decimals into negative numbers (a property of logorithms) and use those
+One solution is to use a log function and convert the decimals into negative numbers (a property of logarithms) and use those
-4. Performance can be very poor if insumptions are incorrect, for this reason is it not wise to use the probablity (`predict_proba in python`)
+4. Performance can be very poor if assumptions are incorrect, for this reason is it not wise to use the probability (`predict_proba in python`)
-5. Some expert call Naive bayes, idiot's bayes since in real life if it almost impossible to have a set of predictors which are completely independent
+5. Some expert call Naive Bayes, idiot's Bayes since in real life if it almost impossible to have a set of predictors which are completely independent

 ## When to use:

 ___Real time prediction___ of streaming data: naive bayes is simple and fast, great to use for predictions in real time with stream data
-__Multiclass prediction___ by definition naive bayes can work on multiclass problems since it is able to predict the probability of multiple classes
+__Multiclass prediction___ by definition naive bayes can work on multi-class problems since it is able to predict the probability of multiple classes
-__Natural Language Processing__ naive bayes is great for text classification, spam filtering, sentiment analysis since it natually works with multi-class problem.
-The simpliest implementation is using a bag of words approach or by splitting the text corpus in to words or n-gram and using the occurances.
+__Natural Language Processing__ naive bayes is great for text classification, spam filtering, sentiment analysis since it naturally works with multi-class problem.
+The simplest implementation is using a bag of words approach or by splitting the text corpus in to words or n-gram and using the occurrences.
 Tutorial on this coming soon!

 Combining the three points, naive bayes is great for streaming text data such as tweets, news or email.